dario-domi/Diarrhoea-Treatment-in-Zambia/README.md

 <ins>**Objective**</ins>:
 The data is used to investigate whether a significantly higher proportion of children have been dispensed the recommended treatment (_i.e._, both ORS and zinc) following the introduction of the co-pack.

+A scientific paper with the results of the analyses is being submitted for publication on a peer-review, international global health journal.

 [^1]: Many more details on the decade-long story, including the induced change on WHO guidelines for diarrhoea treatment, can be read [here](https://www.colalife.org/2019/07/09/success-who-adds-co-packaged-ors-and-zinc-to-its-essential-medicines-for-children/).

 ***

-## Repository Structure
+## Repository Structure and Scripts Summary
-   This repository contains the following three folders.
+   Three folders constitute the repository.

+   * [`Data folder`](https://github.com/dario-domi/Diarrhoea-Treatment-in-Zambia/tree/master/Data): contains one spreadsheet, reporting diarrhoea-treatment dispensing behaviour in seven Zambian health facilities, before and after the co-pack introduction.
-   * [`Code`](https://github.com/dario-domi/Diarrhoea-Treatment-in-Zambia/tree/master/Code): R code to perform the statistical analyses of the project and produce the figures.
-Data not uploaded for privacy reasons.
+   * [`Code folder`](https://github.com/dario-domi/Diarrhoea-Treatment-in-Zambia/tree/master/Code): contains the R code to perform the statistical analyses of the project and produce associated visualisations.
-   * [`Report`](https://github.com/dario-domi/Diarrhoea-Treatment-in-Zambia/tree/master/Report): Report with the results of the (in-progress) analyses.
-Soon taking the form of a manuscript to be submitted for peer-review.
-   * [`Pictures`](https://github.com/dario-domi/Diarrhoea-Treatment-in-Zambia/tree/master/Pictures): Figures produced by the R code and used within the manuscript.
+   * [`Pictures folder`](https://github.com/dario-domi/Diarrhoea-Treatment-in-Zambia/tree/master/Pictures): Figures produced by the R code and used within the manuscript.

-#### Details of the 'Code' Folder
-Each R script is heavily commented and its purpose is highlighted at the start of the script itself.
+Each R script inside the `Code` folder is extensively commented.
 A brief overview of each script is included below for convenience.
-* [`Agglomerated_Data_Analysis.R`](https://github.com/dario-domi/Diarrhoea-Treatment-in-Zambia/blob/master/Code/Agglomerated_Data_Analysis.R): Statistical analyses performed on the data, as aggregated over all health centres.
+* [`Aggregate_Data_Analysis.R`](https://github.com/dario-domi/Diarrhoea-Treatment-in-Zambia/blob/master/Code/Aggregate_Data_Analysis.R): Analyses performed on the data, as aggregated over all health facilities.
-* [`Single_Centre_Analysis.R`](https://github.com/dario-domi/Diarrhoea-Treatment-in-Zambia/blob/master/Code/Single_Centre_Analysis.R): Statistical tests and modelling accounting for the stratification of the data across different health centres.
+* [`Stratified_Data_Analysis.R`](https://github.com/dario-domi/Diarrhoea-Treatment-in-Zambia/blob/master/Code/Stratified_Data_Analysis.R): Analyses performed on the individual facilities and on the data as stratified across facilities.
-* [`Plots.R`](https://github.com/dario-domi/Diarrhoea-Treatment-in-Zambia/blob/master/Code/Plots.R) Code creating the figures to be used in the manuscript.
+* [`Plots.R`](https://github.com/dario-domi/Diarrhoea-Treatment-in-Zambia/blob/master/Code/Plots.R) Code creating the figures used in the manuscript.

+## Run the scripts in your own R/RStudio